ponylang/ponycheck/README.md

 ```

+### Using Ponycheck.forAll

-Ponycheck comes in two flavors.
-It is also possible to run multiple properties
+It is also possible to verify any number of properties
 within one ``UnitTest`` using the ``forAll`` syntax:

 ```pony